parMaster/geoblock/README.md

 ## Prereqs

 Geoip lists downloaded from [countryipblocks.net](https://www.countryipblocks.net/acl.php), select countries and CIDR format.

+Alternatively, [this repository](https://github.com/herrbischoff/country-ip-blocks/tree/master) keeps regularly updated IPv4 and IPv6 countries IP ranges, so lists can be simply curl-ed from command line.

 Save lists into files in `lists/` folder.
 A couple of useful lists are provided as an example.
 Multiple lists will be automatically combined and optimized.
 Remember to update lists from time to time.

 Install `iprange` and `ipset` with: